imperva/terraform-provider-incapsula/website/docs/r/data_centers_configuration.html.markdown

 For each `data_center` sub resource, at least one `origin_server` sub resource must be defined.
 The following Origin Server arguments are supported:

-* `address` - (Required) Server Address specified as: ipv4, ipv6, or DNS server name.
+* `address` - (Required) Server Address speciied as: ipv4, ipv6, or DNS server name.
-* `weight` - (Optional) When dc_lb_algorithm = WEIGHTED, the weight in percentage of this Origin Server.
+* `weight` - (Optional) When dc_lb_algorithm = WEIGHTED, the weight in pecentage of this Origin Server.
 Then, total weight of all Data Center's Origin Servers must be 100.
 * `is_enabled` - (Optional) When true (the default), this Origin Server is enabled.
 I.e. can serve requests.
 * `is_active` - (Optional) When true (the default), this Origin Server is active.
 When false, this Origin Server will Standby until failover is performed.